NeilJustice/Whittler/README.md

 ## Whittler Program Behavior

-The prime use case for Whittler is to "whittle away" command line arguments and command line argument descriptions of new Linux programs in the process of being learned, resulting in a file containing only not-yet-experimented-with command line arguments.
+The prime use case for Whittler is to "whittle away" command line arguments and command line argument descriptions for Linux programs in the process of being learned, resulting in a file containing only not-yet-experimented-with command line arguments.

 For example, when `whittler ansible --help` is run, standard output for `ansible --help` is written to file `~/.config/Whittler/ansible --help.txt` and is then opened with the `$EDITOR` text editor.